la2050/archive/_projects/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality.md

   (building/space/vehicles etc.)","Education/training ","Technical
   infrastructure (computers etc.)","Community outreach ","Network/relationship
   support"]
+project_description: >-
+  3-D SPACE will implement an ongoing program of public presentations, classes and workshops in stereoscopic 3-D history and content creation, from 3-D photography and filmmaking to immersive virtual reality.
+These programs will include outreach to LA's underserved communities, and also specialized educational initiatives for LA's creative youth and senior populations.
 project_impact: '["Arts establishments","Employment in the creative industries"]'
 project_proposal_best_place: >-
   Our goals are to celebrate the work of many talented artists, photographers